Isetta-Team/Isetta-Website-Raw/docs/blogs/week-7.md

 #### Static Initialization 2.0

-We're not done quite yet!
-(I can hear you groaning from here) There's still one more undesirable quality to our RPC message creation system.
-Remember "static initialization" solution from before?
+We're not done quite with the networking yet—hang in there!
+There's still one more undesirable quality to our RPC message creation system.
+Remember the "static initialization" solution from before?
 Well, that technique hardly helps since the game developer is still required to initialize the static variables _somewhere_, and forgetting to do so can lead to a rabbit hole of debugging.

 Fortunately for us, we've already used an ever better system elsewhere in our code.
 In [LevelManager.h](https://github.com/Isetta-Team/Isetta-Engine/blob/7cbc43d4b3df5cea830ceacc3c58724685aa5ab7/Isetta/IsettaEngine/Scene/LevelManager.h), we define a static boolean variable whose initialization is also in the header file but is guarded by being a template function!
 So we don't have to worry about a multiple-definition error but we can also hide away the registration process from the game developer.
 You can read more about this technique in the section [Template Black Magic!](https://isetta.io/blogs/week-6/#template-black-magic) of our Week 6 blog.